Key Concepts in Technology and How to Use Them (CCTP-798)

 Professor Martin Irvine

-This is the public site for the online course.
+This public site outlines the learning objectives and topics for the course.
 Course content and resources are available only to enrolled students.

-Go to information on how to apply for the course on the CCT site.
+- General information about the course on the CCT site.

 Course Objectives and Grades